Otellu/pizza-shop-challenge/README.md

    npm install
    ```

-2. Create a `.env` file in the backend directory with the required environment variables
+2. Create a `.env` file in the both backend and frontend directory with the required environment variables

 3. Start the development servers: